vprusso/toqito/docs/intro_tutorial.rst

 Introductory Tutorial
 ======================

-This tutorial will illustrate the basics of how to use :code:`toqito`.
-This will cover how to instantiate and use the fundamental objects that :code:`toqito` provides; namely quantum states, channels, and measurements.
+This tutorial will illustrate the basics of how to use :code:`|toqito⟩`.
+This will cover how to instantiate and use the fundamental objects that :code:`|toqito⟩` provides; namely quantum states, channels, and measurements.

-This is a user guide for :code:`toqito` and is not meant to serve as an introduction to quantum information.
+This is a user guide for :code:`|toqito⟩` and is not meant to serve as an introduction to quantum information.
 For introductory material on quantum information, please consult "Quantum Information and Quantum Computation" by Nielsen and Chuang or the freely available lecture notes `"Introduction to